Why this startup is on a mission to design the perfect sneaker

 When Model 000 first launched, it was only available in three colors: black, white, and black and white.
 Soon after, Atoms started launching different colors every 45 to 60 days.
 (Customers would preorder, so it was never a burden on the inventory.)
 From navy blue and neon yellow to crimson red, Model 000 has been available in a total of 19 colors, including limited editions like a bitcoin-themed shoe (it sold for $129 in 2021 and is now only available on eBay for up to $600.)

 The idea, says Ali, is to treat the “shoe as a canvas,” but also to build trust and keep customers coming back for new colors.
 “Whenever we do limited-edition colors, our customers pay attention,” he says.
-To date, Atoms has raised $8.1 million, though it has only sold around 100,000 pairs of shoes, highlighting a common problem among DTC brands that start small and find it hard to scale.
+To date, Atoms has raised $12.1 million, though it has only sold around 100,000 pairs of shoes, highlighting a common problem among DTC brands that start small and find it hard to scale.
 Still, Ali says the brand gets most of its business through word of mouth and 30% of customers are repeats.
+(In 2020, Atoms retooled their entire production facility to create masks during the shortage; they sold half a million masks and donated 400,000.)

 Now, Atoms is launching its first new model in four years.
 The new shoe, which costs $159, boasts a hidden tongue loop that prevents the tongue from scrunching up when you put on the shoe.
 While previous eyelets were made of recycled brass, the new eyelets are made of recycled polyester, meaning the entire shoe can be recycled more easily because it’s all made of the same material.